 Furthermore, many family courts across the country limited their in-person services once lockdowns were initiated, agreeing to hear only emergency cases and not accepting new divorce filings.
 Although some courts have opened up the possibility of using video conferences for divorce proceedings, not everyone is able to get a divorce remotely.
 A divorce that might have been uncontested in normal circumstances might become contested under the strain of the ongoing crisis.

-The professionals at Solutions Divorce Mediation, Inc. in Melville, New York have helped many Long Island families reach agreements on the various aspects of divorce.
+The professionals at Solutions Divorce Mediation, Inc. in Dix Hills, New York have helped many Long Island families reach agreements on the various aspects of divorce.
 Our skilled, caring mediators never lose their focus on helping spouses achieve satisfactory outcomes.
 To schedule a free consultation, call 1.631.683.8172 or contact us online.